MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 In addition your repository can include a README.
 When possible you should create a README for all of your repositories.
 Consider this as an introduction to what your repository is all about.
 Take a look at how we use README's in this Repository.

 The last two options you get are to add a .gitignore and a license.
 The Git Ignore is way to hide files in your repository.
 A good example is .DS_Store.
 That type of file type is a nuisance as it is created whenever you create new files and folders.
 Adding .DS_Store to your .gitignore is common practice.
 Licenses are there to protect you.
 For example, if you had a code base that other people are using.
-You will want to be acknowleged for your work and so a Apache License will require anyone using your code to provide attibution to you.
+You will want to be acknowleged for your work, an Apache License will require anyone using your code to provide attibution to you.

 Apple has recently made a push to incorporate XCode with Github.
 You will find many helpful tools along the way that integrate XCode with Github.
 One instance would be if you are on a repository on Github and want to see the project in XCode there is a Open in Xcode button.